EMRAP

 Program Details

-EMRAP is a collaborative initiative between Eisenhower Health and UC Riverside School of Medicine, serving as a vital resource for undergraduate students aspiring to careers in healthcare.
-The program not only equips students with invaluable clinical and research experience but also contributes to enhancing patient care and addressing healthcare needs in the Coachella Valley.
+EMRAP is a collaborative initiative between Eisenhower Health and the University of California, Riverside School of Medicine, serving as a vital resource for students aspiring to careers in healthcare.
+The program not only equips participants with meaningful clinical and research experience but also strengthens patient outcomes and advances efforts to address healthcare needs in the Coachella Valley.

 Responsibilities/Duties: